rantsandruse/pytorch_lstm_03classifier/README.md

 # Learn pytorch in 10 days - Day 3: Change an LSTM Tagger to LSTM classifier (with ~5 lines of code)

-This will be an easy day, as the main goal is to modify an LSTM tagger to an LSTM classifier.
+The main goal of day 3 is to modify an LSTM tagger to an LSTM classifier.
 This will contribute to our ultimate goal of the week, which is to train a state-of-the-art binary sequence classifier for IMDB sentiment analysis.

-And why is this relevant?
-As transfer learning gains more footing in the NLP world, this modification provides us with an intuitive understanding: If we had already trained a robust seq2seq model based on what we learned on day 1 and day 2, we could potentially reuse the same model architecture (and even trained weights) as a starting point for a sequence classification task, with just some minor changes in the output layer.
+This modification provides us with an intuitive understanding of transfer learning: If we had already trained a robust seq2seq model based on what we learned on day 1 and day 2, we could potentially reuse the same model architecture (and even trained weights) as a starting point for a sequence classification task, with just some minor changes in the output layer.
 Second, this exercise provides us with a deeper understanding of the LSTM architecture and how to manipulate the output.

 In order to transform an LSTM tagger into an LSTM classifier, you only need changes in just 5 lines of code.